 Through juxtaposing the art-historical significance of famous paintings with the global popularity of cartoon and anime figures, Chang attempts to fuse the Western artistic tradition with our contemporary visual culture and elevate the truth, beauty, and wisdom that he sees in both.

 The thematic and creative juxtaposition will offer viewers multiple “entry points” in interacting with the works.
 Those who are first drawn to the compositions by the dramatic poses and figurations borrowed from the Renaissance will have a window to reevaluate the pop cultural influence of the featured cartoon characters.
 Likewise, those first attracted by the familiar pop culture figures will be

 confronted by the continuing cultural significance of Western art history in the present day.

-The Stallery & L’Epicerie Fine HK will host a one week pop-up exhibition at Ethos, 97 Hill Rd, Kennedy Town, from the 27th September to 2nd October to present Chang new artworks collection.
+The Stallery & L’Epicerie Fine HK will host a one week pop-up exhibition at Ethos, 97 Hill Road, Shek Tong Tsui, from the 27th September to 2nd October 2019 to present Chang new artworks collection.

 After the initial pop-up, all works will be moved to The Stallery in Wanchai for exhibition from 4th October to 27th October 2019.